Trump slams the brakes on Obama gun-safety measures

 Obama's Justice Department proposed expanding the prohibitions to those who were found guilty but mentally ill by a court, as well as those who were involuntarily committed to outpatient mental institutions.

-Nichols notes that the 2007 Virginia Tech shooter who killed 32 people had been court ordered to receive outpatient treatment, but his involuntary admission did not show up in the background check system, due to the loophole in state and federal laws.
+Nichols notes that the 2007 Virginia Tech shooter who killed 32 people had been ordered by a court to receive outpatient treatment, but his involuntary admission did not show up in the background check system, due to the loophole in state and federal laws.

 Virginia officials tightened up the laws in the aftermath of the 2007 massacre.
 But not all states have such requirements, which is why Nichols believes the Trump administration should push forward with the proposed change, rather than delaying it further.